 Much of Mexico's success is owed to the manufacturing industry.
-According to estimates by the Boston Consulting Group, manufacturing exports could add $20 to $60 billion annually to Mexico's GDP over the next five years.
+According to estimates by the Boston Consulting Group, manufacturing exports added $20 to around $60 billion annually to Mexico's GDP over the past five years.
 Manufacturing in Mexico is an ideal way to reduce manufacturing costs - as of last year, average costs of production dropped below those in China.
-Boston Consulting Group estimates 2015 will see Mexican manufacturing costs 6 percent lower than China's, and 20 to 30 percent lower than those in Europe and Japan.
+Mexico trading partners also provide nearshore incentive as the country's access to the global market is increasing manufacturing operations.

-Part of Mexico's success in exporting the products of manufacturing comes from the fact that it has 44 free trade agreements, more than any other country in the world.
+Part of Mexico's success in exporting the products of manufacturing comes from the fact that it has free trade agreements with more than 44 countries in the world.
 The familiar North American Free Trade Agreement is only one of them, and they extend across the world.
 Though approximately 75 percent of Mexican exports go to the U.S., the potential for these goods to meet a much larger global market is strong.

 Economic growth in Mexico also depends in large part on global companies deciding to manufacture there.
 Manufacturing in Mexico has plenty of benefits in terms of cost and location, and manufacturing hubs exist where entire products can be made and finished from scratch within one industrial park.
 The cost savings this represents in terms of transportation and supply chain logistics are significant.